-3. Parties: Hyundai Corporation with Transelec S.A.
+- 3. Parties: Hyundai Corporation with Transelec S.A.
 Subject: Ordinary civil action of collection of balance price.
 Court: Judge arbitrator Sergio Fernández designated by the Arbitration and Mediation Center of the Chamber of Commerce of Santiago.
 On December 11, 2013 Transelec was notified of the lawsuit lodged by Hyundai Corporation which purpose is the collection of the unpaid balance price (US \$ 2,988,263.25) related to the contract for the provision of high power towers of Nogales-Polpaico project.
 The payment of US\$ 3,000,000 as a compensation for moral damages is also intended.
 The answer to the ordinary civil action was presented.
 Transelec recognizes an outstanding debt of US\$2.4M to Hyunday rejecting the other petitions.
-This, notwithstanding the credit that Transelec has against Hyundai amounting US\$ 3.7M of the compensation awarded in arbitration followed by Transelec against Hyundai for infringements of it in the contract of high power towers aforementioned.
+This, notwithstanding the credit that Transelec has against Hyundai for infringements of it in the contract of high power towers aforementioned.
 To date, the cause is in sentencing.
-Result: The sentence issued in January established that Transelec should only paid an outstanding balance of the adequate price (US\$2.4 Million ) plus indexation and interest.
-In the coming months Transelec will charge the remaining balance.

-4. It is estimated that by April 1, 2015 it shall be notified of the lawsuit filed by CGE against Transelec and the other 115 companies sanctioned by the SEC for their role in the blackout of March 14, 2010.
+Result: The sentence issued in January established that Transelec should only paid an outstanding balance of the adequate price (US\$2.4 Million) plus indexation and interest.
+In November 2015, a transaction was held with Hyundai in which credits under both parties are compensated, forcing Hyundai by concept of favorable balance also to pay Transelec the sum of USD \$ 0.8M, which would be fulfilled in January 2016. - 4.
+Was notified of the lawsuit filed by by CGE against Transelec and the other 115 companies sanctioned by the SEC for their role in the blackout of March 14, 2010.
 CGE seeks to be reimbursed for the compensation paid to customers for a total of \$1,088,887,708.
-Since the process is in its initial stage, it is not possible to estimate the outcome.
+As of December 31, 2015, CGE and Transelec are negotiating the conditions to end this process and avoid other derivative of four other faults for which Transelec was sanctioned by the SEC.